-Google Data Studio is a data visualisation tool, allowing you to import data from countless sources and display them on a completely customizable, interactive dashboard.
+Google Looker Studio (formerly Google Data Studio) is a data visualisation tool, allowing you to import data from countless sources and display them on a completely customizable, interactive dashboard.

 The tool comes with a number of free ‘Connectors’, which allow you to import data from a number of sources.
 Most of these are Google owned apps and tools, but there’s a couple of additional ones such as MySQL and PostsgreSQL connectors.

 - Google Analytics

 - Google Ads

 - Google Sheets

 - Campaign Manager

 - Cloud Spanner

 - Cloud SQL for MySQL